AnnetteJing/AnnetteJing.github.io/_posts/2021-04-21-Rambachan-Shephard-2020.md

 \newcommand{\Ybb}{\mathbb{Y}}
 \newcommand{\Zbb}{\mathbb{Z}}
 $$

-These are personal study notes for the [paper by Rambachan and Shephard (2020)](https://arxiv.org/pdf/1903.01637.pdf).

 - **Def 1.1** $$W_{1:T}$$ is a _**treatment path**_ if <br>
 $$support(W_t) = \Wcal \subset \Rbb^k$$ for each $$t = 1, ..., T$$ and $$\Wcal$$ is compact.